 We hop back on the 236 bus and alight at its terminus: Grouse Mountain.

 If you’re going skiing in Vancouver, it’ll likely be here at the closest of the three ‘local mountains’ – but Grouse Mountain is much more than just one of the best things to do in winter.

 Consider this recreation destination Vancouver’s playground.
 There’s snowshoeing in the winter and hiking in the summer.
 There’s a wildlife refuge where you can see grizzly bears.

-It’s got epic mountain top dining, ziplining, sleigh rides, disc golf, lumberjack shows, a theater, shopping, and more.
+It’s got epic mountain-top dining, ziplining, sleigh rides, disc golf, lumberjack shows, a theatre, shopping, and more.